Na Pali Coast (Photo Credit: Renee Roaming)

 Kauai is a hiker’s paradise, with trails ranging from easy strolls to challenging treks.

-- Awa‘awapuhi Trail (Kōke‘e State Park): A moderate 6.2-mile round-trip hike leading to panoramic views of the Nā Pali cliffs and Pacific Ocean.
+- Awa‘awapuhi Trail (Kōke‘e State Park): A moderate 6.2-mile round-trip hike leading to panoramic views of the Nā Pali cliffs and the Pacific Ocean.

-Be sure to check out the State of Hawaii Hiking Kaua‘i page for last-minute alerts on areas you want to explore.
+Be sure to check out the State of Hawaii Hiking Kaua‘i page for last-minute alerts on areas you may want to explore.

 Water Activities